Gao Jingde

 Gao is a member of the small-circle Election Committee which selects the Chief Executive of the Hong Kong Special Administration Region government.
 In June 2016, it was reported that a total of eight organisations with votes on the committee had the same registered address as Sunbase, including the Association of Chinese Culture in Hong Kong of which he is chairman.

-Gao, as chairman of Hongkong New Henderson International Group, established a joint venture with Hubei Changjiang Publishing & Media Group (Holdings) Limited in June 2016 which was expected to embody "'six dry' spirit" put forward by Minister Liang Weinian of the Hubei Provincial Party Committee Propaganda Department.
+Gao, as chairman of Hongkong New Henderson International Group, established a joint venture with Hubei Changjiang Publishing & Media Group (Holdings) Limited in June 2016 which was expected to embody "'six dry' spirit" put forward by Minister Liang Weinian of the Hubei Provincial Party Committee Publicity Department.

 On 21 November 2016, at a political fundraising auction held by the Chinese Communist Party's most-favoured political party in Hong Kong, the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), Gao attracted media attention by paying HK$38.8 million for a four Chinese character work of calligraphy of dubious artistic value produced for the event by the CCP's top representative in Hong Kong at the time.

 In late November 2017, Gao, on behalf of a Sunbase-led consortium, proposed building Scandinavia's largest port, at the tiny community of Lysekil, Sweden.
 The secret offer, with a 10-day expiry, was accepted by the local town officials without public consultation or consideration at the national level, notwithstanding its economic, environmental and security significance.
 Under Swedish law, the power to approve such projects is entirely in the hands of the local municipal administration and cannot be challenged from above, so it was expected to proceed.